gilch/hissp/docs/style_guide.rst

 However, you can attach a ``.__doc__`` attribute to the lambda object after creating it, e.g., using the `attach` macro.

-The bundled `once-deftype<onceQz_deftype>` macro does not have any special case for docstrings.
+The bundled `deftypeonce` macro does not have any special case for docstrings.
 Instead add a ``__doc__`` attribute.

 Indent docstrings to the same column as their opening ``"``